-This issue provides information on what the science says about the safety and effectiveness of milk thistle and some of the other dietary supplements studied for hepatitis C.
+This issue provides information on what the science says about several dietary supplements studied for hepatitis C.

 Current research suggests that milk thistle is no better than placebo as a treatment for hepatitis C.

 Only a few studies have examined the effects of probiotics on hepatitis C, and of those studies, there isn’t any clear evidence that probiotics are helpful in people with hepatitis C.